lypz12024/diffusion-diverse-samples/README.md

 pip install transformers==4.19.2 scann kornia==0.6.4 torchmetrics==0.6.0
 pip install git+https://github.com/arogozhnikov/einops.git
 ```
 - To generate images for datasets on CelebAHQ, FFHQ, LSUN Churches, and LSUN Bedrooms, we utilized the codes and pre-trained weights from [https://github.com/CompVis/latent-diffusion](https://github.com/CompVis/latent-diffusion).
-We wused the the following script:
+We also referred to this link to download the training images for all these datasets.
+We used the the following script to generate images:

 ```shell script
 python sample_diffusion.py -r <path for model.ckpt> -l <output directory for sampled images> -n <number of samples to be generated> --batch_size <batch size> -c <number of inference steps> -e <eta>